Looking to improve your welding skills and knowledge? Look no further!

 49. Why is alkaline electrode beneficial to prevent welding cold crack and hot crack?

-The alkaline electrode has good De-S and P properties, so it is beneficial to resist hot cracks.
+The alkaline electrode possesses good de-sulfurization (De-S) and phosphorus (P) properties, which makes it advantageous in resisting hot cracks.

-The coating contains a large amount of alkaline slag forming substances and a certain amount of deoxidizer and alloying agent.
+The coating is composed of a significant quantity of alkaline slag-forming materials, along with a specific amount of deoxidizer and alloying agent.

-It combines with hydrogen to synthesize hydrogen cyanide (HF) at high temperature, reducing the hydrogen content in the weld, so it is beneficial to resist cold cracks.
+At high temperatures, it reacts with hydrogen to produce hydrogen cyanide (HF), thereby reducing the hydrogen content in the weld.
+This reaction is beneficial in resisting cold cracks.

 50. What are the characteristics of ultrasonic flaw detection compared with radiographic flaw detection?

-(3) The nature of welding defects cannot be directly judged.
+(3) However, the nature of welding defects cannot be directly judged through ultrasonic inspection.

 51. What are the causes of incomplete penetration?

-Or the current is too large, and the welding rod has melted rapidly when the metal of the weldment has not been fully heated;
+Additionally, using too much current can cause the welding rod to melt too quickly, before the metal of the weldment has been fully heated.

 52. Why is electrode forward welding suitable for sheet welding?

-When tilting forward, the weld forming coefficient increases, the penetration depth is shallow, and the weld is wide, which is suitable for welding thin plates.
+When tilting forward, the weld formation coefficient increases, resulting in a shallow penetration depth and wider weld.
+This method is ideal for welding thin plates.

-When tilting forward, the effect of arc force on the back row of molten pool metal is weakened, and the liquid metal at the bottom of molten pool is thickened, which hinders the heating effect of arc on base metal, so the weld thickness is reduced.
+However, tilting forward weakens the effect of the arc force on the molten pool’s back row metal, leading to thicker liquid metal at the bottom of the molten pool.
+This hinders the heating effect of the arc on the base metal and reduces the weld thickness.

-At the same time, the preheating effect of arc on the unmelted base metal in front of the molten pool is strengthened, so the weld width increases and the reinforcement decreases.
-Suitable for welding thin plates.
+Simultaneously, the preheating effect of the arc on the unmelted base metal in front of the molten pool strengthens, causing an increase in weld width and a decrease in reinforcement.
+This method is also suitable for welding thin plates.

 53. What are the measures to prevent air holes?